-Q. I’ve heard that under the ACA, smokers will have to pay 50 percent more for insurance – and that, even if they qualify for a tax credit, the subsidy will not cover the 50 percent “premium surcharge.”
-Does this mean that, under the ACA, smokers won’t be able to afford healthcare?
+Q. I’ve heard that under the ACA, smokers have to pay 50% more for health insurance – and that, even if they qualify for a tax credit, the subsidy doesn’t cover the 50% “premium surcharge.”
+Does this mean that, under the ACA, smokers can’t afford health insurance?

-Third, workers covered on the job will be able to avoid tobacco penalties by joining smoking cessation programs.
+Workers covered by employer-sponsored health insurance can generally avoid tobacco penalties by joining smoking cessation programs.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.